 New Zoo entrance tentatively set to re-open in the summer of 2015.

-Renovations Result in Some Animal Moves
+Renovations Result in a Few Animal Moves

 Preparing for a major expansion requires plenty of strategic moves to make way for the renovations.
 Here’s what’s in the works now: The Zoo’s grizzly bears have moved temporarily to Tulsa Zoo (OK) while their new habitat is being built.
-In anticipation of the coming sea lion exhibit, the red-ruffed and ring-tailed lemurs have moved into the Riverbanks Conservation Outpost (small mammal tunnel) and the Malaysian tapir is staying cool behind the scenes for the time being.
+In anticipation of the coming sea lion exhibit, the red-ruffed and ring-tailed lemurs have moved into the Riverbanks Conservation Outpost (small mammal tunnel) and the Malayan tapir is staying cool behind the scenes for the time being.
 The alligator has returned to his lagoon at Riverbanks after his temporary stay at Alligator Adventure in Myrtle Beach, and the Hamadryas baboons are all moved in to their new, expanded habitat near the Zoo's lion exhibit.
 Stay tuned for more movin’ and shakin’ updates.

 Botanical Garden Gears Up for Growth